 Phonotopological is comprised of 13 large sections created from 125 complex sub-elements.
 Each one of these sub-elements, themselves created from a number of individual sound sources, is used only once in the work.
 Relatively continuous in sound, the composition has a clear formal design of contrast and internal development.

 From a technical point of view, the work could best be described as acousmatic.
 Sound elements are often obscured from their acoustic origins due to significant transformational processing and re-contextualization.
 All of the sound sources are originally acoustic, and some of these sources are elaborated with resonance filtering techniques that imbue them with an electronic sonic tinting.
 While the work is created in stereo, many of the elements are spatialized on both moving sound paths and in static positions using ambisonic techniques.
 Tools used include Metasynth, Csound, Trajectory, Sound Particles, and Spat Revolution, among others.

-Acousmatique is a record label from San Francisco, California that is focused on publishing and promoting the best contemporary music by artists from around the world.
-Follow the label for new publications in the Acousmatic, Electroacoustic, Immersive Audio, Musique Concrete, and West Coast music genres.
-Check out the full catalog at
+Acousmatique is a record label from San Francisco, California that is focused on publishing and promoting the contemporary music in the Acousmatic, Electroacoustic, Immersive Audio, Musique Concrete, and West Coast music genres.